 Take a Gondola Ride or a 1 Hour Boat Tour to the Grand Canal

-A boat tour to the Grand Canal lasts about an hour and you’ll be taken out on a small boat to see the various attractions this city offers.
+A boat tour of the Grand Canal lasts about an hour, and you’ll be taken out on a small boat to see the various attractions this city offers.
 You’ll be able to see the bridges and other historic structures while learning about their history from your guide.